dereklieu/starter/_posts/2016-05-16-textarea-test.md

 text stuff: foo bar
 text field: 'fatal femme: something or other.
 Don''t you get it?'
 date: '2016-06-20 22:15 -0400'
-textarea stuff: Something or rather
+textarea stuff: now a different thing.
 ---
 ## A New Post